Top 10 Houseplants to Grow

 Creating an indoor garden is simpler than you might think, and it comes with a wealth of surprising health benefits too...

 7 June 2018

-Lots of customers tell us they find it hard to keep indoor plants alive, so to help banish planting woes we’ve rounded up some houseplants you’ll struggle to kill, as well as some other beautiful indoor additions.
+Lots of customers tell us they find it hard to keep indoor plants alive, so to help banish planting woes we’ve rounded up some houseplants you’ll struggle to kill, as well as other beautiful indoor additions.